-The interpretation is effective for annual accounting periods commencing on or after January 1, 2014.
 IASB (International Accounting Standards Board) was called to examine how an economic entity must enter into its financial statements the liabilities for the payment of levies which are imposed by government, except for income taxes.
 This interpretation is an interpretation of IAS 37 - Provisions, Contingent Liabilities and Contingent Assets.
-IAS 37 establishes the criteria for the recognition of a liabilities, one of which is the requirement for there to be a present liability as a result of a past event (binding event).
+IAS 37 establishes the criteria for the recognition of a liability, one of which is the requirement for there to be a present liability as a result of a past event (binding event).
 The interpretation clarified that the binding event which creates the liability for the payment of a levy is the activity described in the relevant legislation which activates the payment of the levy.
-The European Union has not yet adopted this directive.
-Company Management does not anticipate for this standard to have an effect on its financial statements.